Khamies/PianoNotes-LSTM-Generation/README.md

 ### Sample Generation

-Here are some generated samples from the model, you can listen to them here:
+Here is a generated sample from the model, you can listen to it here:

 <p align="center">
  <a href="https://www.youtube.com/watch?v=_LIzDdZsoDc">  <img src="http://img.youtube.com/vi/_LIzDdZsoDc/0.jpg?raw=true" alt="Sublime's custom image"/> </a>